The Lombard Street Mural

-The Lombard Street Mural will be produced on the south-facing facade of the 1150 E. Lombard building, formerly the Lenny’s Deli, on the Jewish Museum of Maryland’s Herbert Bearman Campus.
-The mural will be 77 feet long and 15.3 feet tall.
-The mural has been designed by JMM Public Art Coordinator Naomi Weintraub.
-In Summer 2025, the mural will be painted and produced by Naomi Weintraub and Upright Entity, a mural business based in Baltimore.
+The Lombard Street Mural was produced on the south-facing facade of the former Lenny’s Deli on the Jewish Museum of Maryland’s Herbert Bearman Campus.
+The 107-foot-long mural was designed by JMM Public Art Coordinator Naomi Weintraub, and in early Summer 2025—after many months of planning and preparation — painting began.
+The mural was painted and produced by Naomi Weintraub and Upright Entity, a mural business based in Baltimore.

 The Design